Greatest Tennis Player Of All Time (Part 4)Posted by Pat on 7th November 2012

 All Round Player

 To be the G.O.A.T one must be great and successful in all forms of the game of tennis.
 This includes singles, doubles and team competitions (Davis Cup/Olympics).
 Don’t for a second think this is not an important issue.
-Just because doubles is not as popular on TV or amongst the top singles players that is not to be regarded highly it is a different and skillful part of tennis.
+Just because doubles is not as popular on TV it does not mean that is not to be regarded highly.
+It is a different and skillful part of tennis.

 The accuracy and reflex’s required for doubles are of the very highest quality.
 Doubles was regarded very highly until recent times when the top players decided it was too stressful to play both.